ovh/docs/pages/platform/public-cloud/resize_freebsd_file_system_after_install/guide.en-gb.md

 ---
-title: Resizing the file system of a FreeBSD 12 instance
+title: Resizing the file system in FreeBSD 12
 slug: resize-file-system-freebsd-12-instance
-excerpt: Find out how resize the file system of a FreeBSD 12 Public Cloud instance
+excerpt: Find out how resize the file system of an OVHcloud Public Cloud instance or VPS with FreeBSD 12
 section: Tutorials
 ---